VictorGarritano/nlp_newsletter_translations/2020-03-16-NLP_Newsletter[PT-BR]_NLP_7.md

 \\

 A DeepMind publicou suas [predições de estruturas](https://deepmind.com/research/open-source/computational-predictions-of-protein-structures-associated-with-COVID-19) das proteínas que se ligam ao vírus causador da COVID-19, As predições foram obtidas diretamente do sistema AlphaFold, embora não tenham sido verificadas experimentalmente.
-A ideia é que essa publicações encorage outras contribuições que busquem entender melhor e vírus e suas funções.
+A ideia é que essa publicações encoraje outras contribuições que busquem entender melhor e vírus e suas funções.

 <!-- DeepMind releases [computationally-predicted structures](https://deepmind.com/research/open-source/computational-predictions-of-protein-structures-associated-with-COVID-19) for proteins linked with the virus related to COVID-19.
 The predictions are directly obtained from the AlphaFold systems but haven’t been experimentally verified.
 The idea with this release is to encourage contributions that aim to better understand the virus and how it functions. -->